mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 ### API Interactions

-Atlas CLI and MongoDB CLI use [go-client-mongodb-atlas](https://github.com/mongodb/go-client-mongodb-atlas/) and [o-client-mongodb-ops-manager](https://github.com/mongodb/go-client-mongodb-ops-manager/) to interact with Atlas or Ops Manager/CLoud Manager
+Atlas CLI and MongoDB CLI use [go-client-mongodb-atlas](https://github.com/mongodb/go-client-mongodb-atlas/) and [go-client-mongodb-ops-manager](https://github.com/mongodb/go-client-mongodb-ops-manager/) to interact with Atlas or Ops Manager/Cloud Manager.
 Any new feature should first update the respective client.

 ### Adding a New Command